StochSS/GillesPy2/CONTRIBUTING.md

 a) Verify correct merge destination ('master' for hotfix/bugs, 'develop' for features/changes).
 b) Review code for logic, consistency, and documentation.
 c) Verify that unit tests are provided for the new code, and that they accurately test the new feature/changes.
+d) Check coverage by running ***./run_coverage.sh*** from the project root directory.
+The coverage results are stored in the htmlcov subdirectory, which can be compared with the files changed (viewable through github) to ensure that the changes made have been covered by proper testing.
-d) Check coverage.
-Make sure that all unit tests in Travis CI pass before merging the changes.
+e) Make sure that all unit tests in Travis CI pass before merging the changes.
-e) Merge!
+f) Merge!